-Given the many problems small business owners encounter every day, recording and understanding the sales and expenses and other basic business data should be easy enough.
-But understanding the accounting needs of a business is not always so easy.
-Consider the difference between bookkeeping and accounting.
-Is there even a difference?
+Recording and understanding the sales, expenses and other basic business data should be easy enough for small business owners.
+But understanding the accounting needs of a business is not always so simple.
+What type of activity is considered bookkeeping, and when do you need an accountant instead?
+Is there even a difference between the two?

-"Accountants look at the big picture.
-[They’re] the ones that step and back and say, we handle a lot of rebates, we handle a lot of coupons, how should we record these transactions?
-Do I record just the net amount of the sale or do I record the gross sale amount, too?”
-Once the accountant decides how to handle these transactions, the bookkeeper carries them out.
+"Accountants look at the big picture," wrote John Tracy in his book, "Accounting for Dummies" (For Dummies, 5th edition, 2013). "[They] step and back and say, 'We handle a lot of rebates, we handle a lot of coupons — how should we record these transactions?
+Do I record just the net amount of the sale or do I record the gross sale amount, too?'
+Once the accountant decides how to handle these transactions, the bookkeeper carries them out."

 Hiring a financial professional

 Regardless of the size of your company, it is critical for ongoing success to ensure the financial accuracy of daily transactions and use that data to make decisions for the future of your business.
 If you feel your business is growing too quickly for a "do-it-yourself" approach to finances, you should look into hiring someone to help you keep track and make sense of your business transactions.
 Business News Daily has published a guide to choosing a business accountant if you're not sure where to begin.

 While many small businesses hire an accountant outside the company, bookkeeping is more diverse.
 Some small business owners do their own bookkeeping on software recommended or used by their accountant, providing it to him or her on a weekly, monthly or quarterly basis for action.
 Other small businesses are large enough to employ a bookkeeper, or have a small accounting department with data- entry clerks reporting to the bookkeeper.

 Further information on accounting versus bookkeeping can be found on following websites:

 - "What's the Difference Between a Bookkeeper and an Accountant?"
 (Intuit)